slgold95/bread/README.md

 - Coloring based on distance
     + passing distance information to the fragment shader to interpolate between innerBread and crust color with.
     + Brown color for "outer" voxels
-    + light beige color for "inner" voxels
+    + Light beige color for "inner" voxels
-    + all uncooked dough is colored the same color (including the crust layer)
+    + All uncooked dough is colored the same color (including the crust layer)
 - Parameters to hold the GUI information about the xMin, yMin, zMin, xMax, yMax, and zMax sliders passed in to be used in the looping for the number of instances to render.
 If the looping values (x, y, or z) fall within the thresholds of the slider values, than I "continue" and break out of the for loop for that iteration and skip populating the VBOs with the data that would be contained at that iteration of the loop.

 ## Bubble Generation